Brautigan > Chronology 1950s

 Hoping to provide a less stressful home environment, Edna Webster asked Lois Barton and her husband, Harold, to provide Brautigan with room and board at their ranch on Fox Hollow Road/Harry Taylor Road, outside of Eugene, Oregon.
 Harold ran the rooming house at 467 West 17th in Eugene where Brautigan lived just prior to his commitment to the State Hospital.
 Brautigan stayed in a one-room cabin behind the Bartons' house.
 He ate meals with the family and worked at off jobs about the property.

 All were hand-written in spiral-bound composition notebooks.
 Brautigan gave all these manuscripts to Edna Webster prior to his departure from Eugene, Oregon, for San Francisco, California, in June 1956.
-Portions of these manuscripts were later collected and published in The Edna Webster Collection of Undiscovered Writings and/or in speciality publications.
+Portions of these manuscripts were later collected and published in The Edna Webster Collection of Undiscovered Writings.
+See Collections > Edna Webster.

 Despite these setbacks, there was good news.
-Brautigan's poem "The Second Kingdom," accepted in the fall of 1955, was published in Epos 8(2) Winter 1956: 23.
-Although reprinted in Epos Anthology 1958, this poem was never collected in any of Brautigan's poetry collections.
+Brautigan's poem "The Second Kingdom" accepted in the fall of 1955, was published in Epos, vol. 8, no. 2, Winter 1956, p.
+23. Although reprinted in Epos Anthology 1958, this poem was never collected in any of Brautigan's poetry collections.
+See Poetry > Uncollected > 1956 > poem title.

 Using Edna Webster's typewriter, at her house while Linda was away at school, Brautigan typed four manuscripts from his hand-written notebooks, apparently targeting a specific publisher for each manuscript.
 The first, Tiger in the Telephone Booth, was meant for Olivant House, a literary venture of D. Vincent Smith who had earlier expressed an interest in publishing a book of poetry authored by Brautigan.
 This project never materialized.